-On April 11, 2019, KPMG SA (hereafter "KPMG") were appointed as auditors of the Financial Statements of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group for a term of office of one year.
+As disclosed in the Corporate Governance Report 2019, following a comprehensive tender process under the supervision of the Audit Committee, the Board proposed to the Annual General Meeting 2020 the appointment of Ernst & Young Ltd (hereafter "EY") as the new principal audit provider for Nestlé S.A. and the Nestlé Group.
+On April 23, 2020, EY were appointed as auditors of the Financial Statements of Nestlé S.A. and the Consolidated Financial Statements of the Nestlé Group for a term of one year.

-The audit report is signed jointly by two KPMG partners on behalf of KPMG.
-The first year that Mr. Scott Cormack, in his capacity as lead auditor, signed the Financial Statements of Nestlé S.A. and the Consolidated Financial Statements of the Nestlé Group was for the year ending December 31, 2013.
+The audit report is signed jointly by two EY partners on behalf of EY.
+2020 was the first year that Jeanne Boillet, in her capacity as lead auditor, signed the Financial Statements of Nestlé S.A. and the Consolidated Financial Statements of the Nestlé Group.
 The lead auditor is rotated every seven years in accordance with Swiss law.